FerdiKT/swiftui-component-gallery/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a modified MIT License with a No-Resale Clause.
+See the [LICENSE](LICENSE) file for details.
+In summary:

+- You can use, copy, modify, merge, publish, distribute, and sublicense the code.
+- You can freely use the components in both commercial and non-commercial projects.
+- You must include the copyright notice and permission notice in all copies or substantial portions of the Software.
+- You cannot resell, relicense, or redistribute the components or any derivative works for a fee as standalone software or as part of a larger software package without explicit written permission.

+This license allows you to use the components in your projects, including commercial ones, but prohibits the resale or redistribution of the components themselves as a separate product or package.

 ## Acknowledgments